Nancy-geek/linkedin-js-series/README.md

 - Area where an item (variable or function) is visible and accessible to other code.

 ## Lexical Scope (Static Scope)
 - A place where all the variables and functions of a parent lie.
 This scope is passed to the children scope (nested scope).
+- lexical environment= local memory+ lexical env of parent. (lexical means in heirarchy)

 Consider this code and call stack: